mahajabeensayyad/ElevateLabsMJ/README.md

 #### **SQLite Part:**

+- Loaded data into SQLite in-memory DB for SQL queries.

+**Key SQL-Based Analytical Queries Executed**

+- **Profitability Analysis:**
+  - Calculated Profit Margins by Category and Sub_Category to identify the most financially efficient product segments.
+- **Seasonal Sales Distribution:**
+  - Assessed Total Sales by Season and Category to uncover seasonal trends and high-performing periods.
+- **Customer Segment Performance:**
+  - Ranked Customer Categories by Sales Volume to determine the most valuable consumer demographics.
+- **Payment Method Insights:**
+  - Analyzed frequency and share of Payment Methods to reveal the most popular transaction modes across regions.
+- **Inventory Performance Flags:**
+  - Implemented logic to flag slow-moving products (based on low item turnover) and overstocked items (high inventory with low profitability).

+- Profit Margins by Category and Sub_Category
+- Seasonal sales distribution
+- To Calculate Top Customer Category Sales
+- To Calculate Most popula payment method
+- Identification of slow-moving and overstocked items

 ### 🔎 **Observation:**

 The average profit margin is healthy, with:
 - Total Sales: ~$47,983
 - Total Profit: ~$21,664